-It doesn’t include Mexico which surprised many people.
-Mexico is actually part of North America.
+It doesn’t include Mexico which surprised many people but Mexico is actually part of North America.
 Even in the regions in Central America without mountains, you’ll find large tracts of forests.
-This makes it difficult to decide which trails to hike – a good problem to have!
+However, this makes it difficult to decide which trails to hike – a good problem to have!

 Because Central America isn’t a place with snow and super high mountains, many adventurers don’t see it as a destination for hiking.
-However, there are an overwhelming number of options in each country alone, let alone in all of Central America.
+However, there is an overwhelming number of trails in each country alone, let alone in all of Central America.

 5 of the Best Trails in Central America